“Yoga is the cessation of the fluctuations of the mind.”

 Mysore-style and Led Practice

-On Fridays and the first Sunday morning of each month, class is led, or “counted,” in Sanskrit.
+On Saturday morning, class is led, or “counted,” in Sanskrit.
 Everyone practices at the same time.
 Attending led class is the best way to learn the breathing method.

 According to Vedic tradition, moon days are not good days to learn or to teach – the influence of the moon is too strong or too weak to allow for the proper assimilation of knowledge.
 Thus in the Ashtanga yoga tradition of Sri K. Pattabhi Jois, yoga classes are not offered on the days of the new and full moon.